Adam Rose (wrestler): Early life

 According to an E60 interview, Adam wanted to wrestle from the age of 9.
 A school drop-out, Leppan ran away from home when he was 14, then spent two years living on the streets and in abandoned buildings.
 Leppan later described that he had been "spiraling out of control" during that period, which was full of violence and alcohol, and only the thought of becoming a wrestler had helped him escape.
 Leppan's mother later successfully managed to entice Leppan to return home to Johannesburg from Durban with the prospect of beginning wrestling classes.

 Professional wrestling career

-Independent circuit (1995–2010)
+Early career (1995–2010)

 Leppan made his professional wrestling debut in 1995 at the age of 15 He eventually wrestled on the South African independent circuit as Z-Max, a character based on The Karate Kid.

 He worked in Philadelphia with Paul Lloyd Jr., known as the tag team Pure Juice.
 He also wrestled as Dameon Duke in World Wrestling Professionals.
 While there, he won the WWP World Heavyweight Championship by defeating Tornado in 2007 and lost it to Fury the following year.

-World Wrestling Entertainment / WWE
+World Wrestling Entertainment / WWE (2010-2016)

 Florida Championship Wrestling (2010–2012)

 Leppan debuted at a Florida Championship Wrestling (FCW) house show under his real name on 12 February 2010, in a losing effort against David Otunga.
 He made his televised debut two weeks later, losing to Curt Hawkins.